HP Smart App Privacy Update

 Approach

-We held a design thinking workshop including designers from the Setup and App teams to develop the an empathy framework.
+We conducted a design thinking workshop with designers from the Setup and App teams to develop an empathy framework.
+This collaboration facilitated alignment across teams and a unified vision.

-The biggest design goals identified from the workshop focused on being transparent with users and instilling trust in their choice to use HP’s products.
+The primary design goals identified focused on transparency and building user trust in HP's products.

 01